 I encourage you to invest in organizations in your local community.

-I'm excited to offer in person Community Reiki Sessions twice a month in Olympia.
+I'm excited to offer in person Community Reiki Sessions twice a month in Olympia (usually the 1st and 3rd Monday evening).

 All Community Reiki Sessions are offered on a donation basis.
-Advance registration required.
+Advance registration requested.